willowec/pressure-mat/prototypes/3x3/Readme.md

 ## Resetting the RPI Pico

-If you flash the pico with some code that takes permanent control of the serial port, you will need to clear the flash of the pico to reset it.
+If you flash the pico with some code that takes permanent control of its serial port, you will need to clear the flash of the pico to reset it.
 A great example of code like this is the 3x3 prototype's [board.py file](./prototypes/3x3/board.py).
 Lets try to avoid writing code like this for the final project.

 1. Download the flash_nuke UF2 file: [https://datasheets.raspberrypi.com/soft/flash_nuke.uf2](https://datasheets.raspberrypi.com/soft/flash_nuke.uf2)
 2. Connect the pico to your laptop while holding the BOOTSEL button down